Indigenous Data

 Read on to explore resources to help you manage Indigenous data ethically.

-General Advice for the Australian context
+General Advice for the Australian Context

 Guidance from Individual Communities

-Traditional Knowledge (TK) Labels
+Traditional Knowledge (TK) and Biocultural (BC) Notices and Labels

 TK Labels is an international metadata label system that can be customised by Indigenous communities and organisations.